 If the better way to deal with anger is to let it go, how do we go about doing that?
 Here are some suggestions:

 - Walk away.
-Putting some distance between you and the situation or people that prompted the angry feelings to begin with is a logical first step.
+Putting some distance between you and the situation or people that prompted the angry feelings, to begin with, is a logical first step.
 If you aren’t in proximity to the source of your anger, you’re less likely to lash out and do or say something that will cause harm to another.
-In addition, by walking away you’ll allow yourself time to cool off, so that you can think about what happened in a more rational way.
+In addition, by walking away you’ll allow yourself time to cool off so that you can think about what happened more rationally.

 - Let it out.
-Instead of bottling up your anger and holding it inside like a captive coal that continues to burn, find a place where you can let it out with a scream, a vigorous physical workout, a good cry.
-Letting go of the anger before you decide to confront the person that prompted the negative feelings will allow you to behave in a more constructive and proactive manner.
+Instead of bottling up your anger and holding it inside like captive coal that continues to burn, find a place where you can let it out with a scream, a vigorous physical workout, a good cry.
+Letting go of the anger before you decide to confront the person that prompted the negative feelings will allow you to behave more constructively and proactively.

 - Figure out what to change.
 Realize that you have three options when dealing with anger: remove yourself from the situation, change it, or accept it.
 Once you decide that there’s something you can do to change the situation, act on that.
 It will help you let go of the anger and move on.

 - Own responsibility.
 Secretly, you might be the one who prompted the situation that made you angry.
 Instead of trying to shift the blame and punish others, take responsibility for your part in what happened.
 Even if you only acknowledge this to yourself, it’s a huge step.
-Then, focus on what you could have done differently so that the next time something like this occurs, you’ll act in a more responsible way.
+Then, focus on what you could have done differently so that the next time something like this occurs, you’ll act more responsibly.

 - See the anger melting away.
 The anger you feel doesn’t affect the other person as much as it does you.
 Knowing this, why hold onto it?
 Instead, visualize the anger as ice that’s melting away in the heat.
 Feel the sense of coolness that replaces the anger.
 This will help you regain peace and kindness toward yourself.

 - See it from the offender’s perspective.
-Maybe the person who so angered you wasn’t aware he or she was doing anything wrong.
+The person who so angered you wasn’t aware he or she was doing anything wrong.
 They could have inadvertently done something, not out of malicious intent, just without thinking of the potential consequences.
 Mistakes happen.
-People don’t necessarily intend to do harm.
-Recognize that you’ve probably done the same thing to other people.
+People don’t necessarily intend to harm.
+Recognize that you’ve done the same thing to other people.
 Have a little compassion.
 This will go a long way toward your ability to let go of anger.